Engineering a multi-level bath for transmons with three-wave mixing and parametric drives: Dynamics of qubit thermalization

-This agrees with Eq.~\ref{Eq: semi-classical pg} found in the semi-classical case when $\Gamma_{eg} = 0$ and $P_g(0) = 1$ (since we ignore the qubit decay and start in the ground state).
-We also note that these solutions give results that are consistent with Eqs.~\ref{Eq: steady pg} and~\ref{Eq: steady pe} at $t=\infty$ for $\Bar{N}(\omega_{\text{s}}) = 0$ (since we treat the bath to be cold).
-We verify this by sweeping the drive voltages in both the heating and cooling experiment and extract the corresponding rate.
-In Fig.~\ref{fig:heatingcoolingstrengthcalibrateseparate}, we show the heating and cooling rate as a function of drive voltages.
-Both data fit nicely to a quadratic model, thus validating the use of the semi-classical model for rate extraction.
-We also note that, for the cases where we also see a non-trivial $\ket{f^+}$ populations, a slightly more complicated semi-classical model that involves the qubit's third level is used for obtaining the rate:
+where $c_0$ is a constant to be determined by initial conditions.
+We note that the solution gives results that are consistent with Eqs.~\ref{Eq: steady pg} and~\ref{Eq: steady pe} at $t=\infty$.
+To verify this result, we sweep the drive voltages in both the heating and cooling experiments and extract the corresponding rate.
+In Fig.~\ref{fig:heatingcoolingstrengthcalibrateseparate}, we show the heating and cooling rates as a function of the drive voltages.
+The data fit nicely to a quadratic function as predicted by the model.

+For the cases where we also see a nontrivial $\ket{f^+}$ population, a similar but slightly more complicated model that involves the qubit's third level is used for obtaining the rate:

 with $P_g + P_e + P_f = 1$.